 To be the official scoring system of the Olympics.

-To make martial arts into a main stream professional sport for the general public
+To make martial arts a spectator friendly professional sport

 To accomplish our vision of being the official scoring system of the Olympics and to make Taekwondo a professional sport, the 20/20 Armor team is working on a competition model, which is currently in active research and development.